danfickle/cpp-to-java-source-converter/README.md

 [Main source](/src/com/github/danfickle/cpptojavasourceconverter)

 This project aims to convert C++ code to high level Java source code.
-Where that is not possible, an error should appear in the generated source code.
+Where that is not possible, a TODO should appear in the generated source code.

 Status
 ------